-What you pay for covered services In-network (IN) Out-of-network (OON) Nonparticipating provider - Deductible - Deductible - OON deductible - Copayment may apply - Coinsurance applies after - OON coinsurance applies after - Coinsurance may apply deductible is met deductible is met after deductible is met - Charges in excess of approved amount For your plan's specific benefit levels, log in to your MyMESSA account at messa.org.
+What you pay for covered services In-network (IN) Out-of-network (OON) Nonparticipating provider DeductibleCopayment may applyCoinsurance may apply after deductible is met DeductibleCoinsurance applies after deductible is met - Not covered except in extraordinary circumstances.
+Contact MESSA Member Services for more information.
+For your plan's specific benefit levels, log in to your MyMESSA account at messa.org.

-Prior authorization is mandatory for all inpatient, residential and partial hospitalization services.
+Preapproval is mandatory for all inpatient, residential and partial hospitalization services.
 We will not pay for services, admissions or lengths of stay that are not preapproved.